A college student looks to her young student as she tutors him in math.

 2. A side hustle allows you to make money while juggling your college schedule.

 College is arguably one of the best times of your life.
 But with tons of expenses, you may find yourself short on cash.
-And with a jam-packed schedule of classes, study sessions, and extracurricular activities, it may be difficult to fit in a full-time job, too.
-Students need flexible work that provides extra cash without a full-time commitment.
+And let’s face it, college is a full-time job.
+With a jam-packed schedule of classes, study sessions, and extracurricular activities, it may be difficult to fit in earning potential, too.

 Benefits of college side hustles